By: Kristin Bourne

 Savannah Bay is Anguilla’s largest and least developed sandy beach bay.

-While Anguilla’s beaches are not overdeveloped - in general and when compared to other Caribbean islands, Savannah Bay’s untouched expanse makes it a rarity in today’s world... even in Anguilla.
+While Anguilla’s beaches are not overdeveloped, Savannah Bay’s untouched expanse makes it a rarity in today’s world... even in Anguilla.

 As with “firsts”, your first excursion to Savannah Bay may have you feeling as though you are driving off into the middle of nowhere on a dirt, sand, and rocky road without a lot of landmarks or signage.